ymunemasa/data-tutorials/tutorials/hdf/hdf-2.1/analyze-traffic-pattern-with-apache-nifi/tutorial-2.md

 ## Summary

 Congratulations!
-You learned that NiFi can be installed on a VM or directly on your computer.
-You also learned to download, install, and start NiFi.
-Now that you have NiFi is up and running, you are ready to build a dataflow.
+As a review, HDF Sandbox comes preinstalled and preconfigured with NiFi.
+Therefore, you launched NiFi HTML UI through Ambari or via Shell Script within a few minutes.
+Now that you have NiFi running, let's head to the next tutorial to began building our simple dataflow.